azvinod/schymrd/README.md

     - RNA_snn_res.0.XX: This will color the graph based on groupings produced by Seurat as various resolutions.
         - A higher value of XX means that there is a higher resolution, and therefore more clusters or inferred groups of cell types.
         - A lower value of XX means that there is a
-- Primary Numeric: This will change to be Genes, Numeric Metadata, or PCs based on the value selected for ‘Numeric Analysis Type’.
+- Primary Numeric: This will change to be Genes, Numeric Metadata, or PCs based on the value selected for ‘Fature’.

 #### Graphs:
 - The first plot is a harmony/PCA/UMAP that is colored based on the Primary Numeric selection.